sunfounder/r4-basic-kit/docs/source/projects/projects.rst

 enhance your knowledge and skills with the Arduino Uno R4 Minima board, enabling you to unleash your creativity and bring your project ideas to life.

+You can download the code package for the SunFounder Uno R4 Basic Kit from the following link:

+You can download the code package for the SunFounder Uno R4 Basic Kit from the following link:

+* :download:`SunFounder Uno R4 Basic Kit <https://github.com/sunfounder/r4-basic-kit/archive/refs/heads/main.zip>`
+* Or check out the code at |link_code_github|.

 .. toctree::
     :maxdepth: 1